 Tetnuldi Ski Resort Georgia

-Tetnuldi ski resort is one of the newest skiing areas in Europe.
-Located in the Caucasus mountains of Georgia near the beautiful town of Mestia, Tetnuldi has 4 new chairlifts & a surface tow serving a tasty 900m of skiable vertical & abundant freeride powder ski terrain.
-With a top elevation of 3,160m, snow quality & quantity is guaranteed to be deep, dry & delicious.
-Ski lift passes are in the ridiculously cheap realm of the world's lift pass pricing structure!
-Only problem is that road access to the lifts is costly, lift opening times are dubious at best & on-piste trails are limited.
-Definitely a place to bring the skins and choose your own adventure or be in a tour group.
+With a top lifted elevation of 3,160m, snow quality & quantity is mostly guaranteed to be deep, dry & delicious.
+Ski lift passes are in the super-cheap realm of the world's lift pass pricing structure!
+Only problem is that road access to the lifts can be costly if not on a tour, and lift opening times are dubious at best (10am officially but that’s not factoring in GMT - Georgian Maybe Time!).
+Definitely a place to bring the skins and choose your own adventure or be in a tour group that can show you the way.

 Pros & Cons for Tetnuldi Ski Resort